Questfall/docs/mining/crafting.md

 # Crafting

-Crafting allows users to upgrade items with essence and disassemble items for essence.
+Crafting allows users to upgrade clothing and spell books with essence and disassemble any item for essence.

 This creates an additional layer of game mechanics and gives users the ability to get an edge by advancing their equipment.
 Crafting adds value to all types of items in Questfall as any item can be disassembled and used as a source of essence.